RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### ignore_edge_direction

-    - is_required: False

-    - examples: ['true', 'false']

-    - enum: ['true', 'false']

-    - default: true

-    - type: boolean

-    - description: Whether to ignore (vs. obey) edge directions in the query graph when identifying paths that fulfill it.
+    - **description**: Whether to ignore (vs. obey) edge directions in the query graph when identifying paths that fulfill it.

+    - Acceptable input types: boolean.

+    - This is **not** a required parameter and may be omitted.

+    - true and false are examples of valid inputs.

+    - If not specified the default input will be true.

 ||||
 |-----|-----|-----|